-- (1) The GAMING OPERATION will be responsible for exercising and demonstrating due diligence when entering a contract with any VENDOR. - (2) The GAMING OPERATION will keep a copy of every contract it enters with a VENDOR. - (3) The GAMING OPERATION shall forward a copy of all contracts and include all supporting documentation to the COMMISSION. - (4) The GAMING OPERATION will provide the COMMISSION with a list of all VENDORS on an annual basis.

-The list will include the annual value of all contracts and goods and/or services attributable to each VENDOR.
-In cases when a total contract amount is not included in the contract the GAMING OPERATION will develop an annual amount budgeted for those goods and/or services.

-(5) To the extent possible, the Gaming Operation will include a provision in each contract entered between a Vendor and the Gaming Operation providing that the contract shall be terminated for cause if the Commission orders the Gaming Operation to cease doing business with the Vendor for regulatory Violations.
-The inclusion or absence of such language in a contract or agreement shall not affect the authority of the Commission to order the Gaming Operation to cease doing business with a particular Vendor.
+- (1) The GAMING OPERATION will be responsible for exercising and demonstrating due diligence when entering into a contract with any NON-GAMING VENDOR VENDOR. - (2) The GAMING OPERATION shall forward a copy of all contracts and include all supporting documentation to the COMMISSION to assign a regulatory code, as described in §2.22, to the contract. - (3) The GAMING OPERATION will keep-maintain a copy of every contract it enters into with a VENDOR and will provide to the COMMISSION upon request.
+By January 30th of each year, Tthe GAMING OPERATION will provide the COMMISSION with a list of all current VENDORS-on an annual basis. - (4) The GAMING OPERATION will determine and assign an The list will include the annual value of all to each contracts it enters or plans to enter. and goods and/or services attributable to each VENDOR.
+In eases when a total contract amount is not included in the- If a contract does not specify the total value, the GAMING OPERATION will develop-estimate an annual value this may, when appropriate, be based on the amount budgeted for those the relevant goods and/or services. - (5) To the extent possible, the GAMING OPERATION will include a provision in each contract entered between a VENDOR and the GAMING OPERATION providing that the contract shall be terminated for cause if the COMMISSION orders the GAMING OPERATION to cease doing business with the VENDOR for regulatory VIOLATIONS.
+The inclusion or absence of such language in a contract or agreement shall not affect the authority of the COMMISSION to order the GAMING OPERATION to cease doing business with a particular VENDOR.